-This largest of the provisions in this section in projected revenue gains (\$1.8 billion) arose from the Enron investigation, and is only in the Senate bill.
-It addresses the situation when firms or other parties exchange assets for stock and control the corporation after the exchange; under current law this is a tax free transaction, that is, no gain or loss is recognized.
-If one party to the exchange is an exempt foreign entity and the asset has a loss (i.e. basis, that is, the amount deducted on sale, is above market value), and the U.S. corporation takes the foreign party's basis, the domestic taxable firm can benefit from this transaction (because when the asset is sold, a loss will be recognized).
-The proposal would require basis to be fair market value in these cases.
+This largest of the provisions in this section in projected revenue gains (\$1.8 billion) arose from the Enron investigation, and was in the Senate bill and the final bill.
+It addresses the situation when firms or other parties exchange assets for stock and control the corporation after the exchange; under current law this is generally a tax free transaction, that is, no gain or loss is recognized.
+If one party to the exchange is an exempt foreign entity and the asset has a loss (i.e., basis, that is, the amount deducted on sale, is above market value), and the U.S. corporation takes the foreign party's basis, the domestic taxable firm can benefit from this transaction (because when the asset is sold, a loss will be recognized).
+The provision requires basis to be fair market value in these cases.